number A B C D E F G H

 Also see PAN.

-bullet POTS
+collapse/expand POTS

 • Plain Old Telephone Service.
 Refers to the legacy fixed telephone service that is served by a telephone switch (Local Exchange).
 The term is often mentioned in comparison to new telephone technologies, such as VoIP, VoDSL, VoATM.